 Know which companies are likely to hire felons and which companies will immediately disqualify you for your felony record.
 To maximize your job search efficiency, apply to jobs that are more likely to hire you.

-In addition, there are several organizations that are given a tax break by the government when they hire ex-felons.
+In addition, several organizations are given a tax break by the government when they hire ex-felons.
 These tax breaks are specifically given to these businesses when they hire a felon in the first year after the conviction or release.
-Do your research to find out which organizations are known to take these tax breaks.
+Do your research to determine which organizations are known to take these tax breaks.
 You will have a much easier time gaining employment in this position.

 Find helpful organizations

 Don’t try to find a job alone.
-Look for organizations that can help you on the job search.
+Look for organizations that can help you in your job search.
 There are several workforce development centers that are there to help ex-felons secure jobs.
 In addition, there are several online resources to assist you in your job search.